What are 6 disadvantages of biofuel?

 Energy Intensive Production

-The production of biofuels is energy-intensive and requires significant amounts of water, fertilizer, and pesticides.
-The use of fossil fuels in the production process can offset the environmental benefits of biofuels, and the resulting pollution can harm human health and ecosystems.
+Biofuel production demands significant energy, water, fertilizer, and pesticides.
+Ironically, reliance on fossil fuels in this process can offset environmental benefits, contributing to pollution that harms both human health and ecosystems.

 Limited Availability